 Ferreira, Fernando, Joseph Gyourko, and Joseph Tracy.
-"Housing Busts and Household Mobility."
-Federal Reserve Bank of New York Staff Reports No. 350, October 2008.
+"Housing Busts and Household Mobility: An Update."
+Federal Reserve Bank of New York Staff Reports No. 350, August 29, 2011.

 Gale, William, Jonathan Gruber, and Seth Stephens-Davidowitz.
 "Encouraging Homeownership Through the Tax Code."
 Tax Notes, June 18, 2007, pp. 1171-1189.

 Glaeser, Edward L. and Jesse M. Shapiro.
 "The Benefits of the Home Mortgage Interest Deduction."
 National Bureau of Economic Research Working Paper No. 9284, October 2002.

 Glick, Reuven and Kevin Lansing.
 "Global Household Leverage, House Prices, and Consumption."
 Federal Reserve Bank of San Francisco Economic Letter No. 2010-01, January 11, 2010.

 "Housing America's Future: New Directions for National Policy."
 Bipartisan Policy Center, February 2013.

 Passmore, S. Wayne.
 "The GSE Implicit Subsidy and the Value of Government Ambiguity."
 Real Estate Economics, Sept.
 2005, vol. 33, no. 3, pp. 465-486.
 (Earlier working paper version available online.)